 The proposed rule change would modify how an arbitration claim is filed in several ways.
-In the package of information sent to the Claimant, in addition to a Claim Information Sheet, there will be instructions on how to submit a Claim Information Form online, including procedures for accessing the system.
+In the package of information sent to the Claimant or counsel (referred to herein collectively as "Claimant"), in addition to a Claim Information Sheet, there will be instructions on how to submit a Claim Information Form online, including procedures for accessing the system.
 Prior to submitting a claim for the first time, a Claimant will obtain a User Identification name ("User ID") and password through a self-registration process on the NASD Web site.
 Repeat Claimants, and attorneys who are submitting new claims on behalf of different Claimants, may continue to use their User ID and password to enter data for new cases.